jpiott/Browsmos/README.md

 ## About

-This project is a DART conversion of the original Browsmos by Stephen Eisenhauer, linked below.
+This project is a DART conversion of the original Browsmos, linked below.

 https://github.com/BHSPitMonkey/Browsmos